Tips

 Here are 4 things to know and do before you buy a vacation rental in Hawaii.

-1. Work With a Realtor Who Knows the Zoning Laws.
+1. Work With a Realtor Who Understands Hawaii’s Short-Term Rental Laws

 In Hawaii there are only certain areas that can be used for short term rentals.
-You can’t just buy any house or condo and be allowed to put it up for rent on Airbnb.
-Many locations in Hawaii only allow long term rentals, which are defined by the state as a rental of 180 days or more.
+There strict zoning laws that regulate where short-term rentals (STRs) are allowed.
+Not every house or condo can legally be rented on Airbnb or VRBO.
+Many locations in Hawaii only allow long-term rentals, which are defined by the state as a rental of 180 days or more.

-3. Is the Price Too Good to be True?
+3. Be Cautious of Too Good to be True Prices

-4. Get to Know the Potential Property & Talk to the Property Manager.
+4. Learn About the Building and Talk to the Property Manager

 Cool.
 Add your comment...